 In the first part of a series of editing tips, we will show you how to strengthen your writing effectively.
 The next few posts will cover the most frequent writing issues we see in our clients’ submissions–namely wordiness.
 We hope that these overviews and exercises help you reduce word count, clarify your writing, and improve your papers!
+And if you would like to improve your research writing and ensure that your paper is free of errors in style and grammar, consider receiving professional proofreading services from a reputable editing company like Wordvice.

-Tip # 1: Verbs Before Nouns (Avoid nominalizations)
+Tip # 1: Verbs Before Nouns (avoid nominalizations)

 Let’s look at the following examples: